Kripa-Bangera/ATM-Cash-Demand-Forecasting/README.md

 3.Dynamic Harmonic Regression (DHR)
 #### The DHR model demonstrated the best performance in terms of RMSE.

+## 📄Dataset
+The dataset used in this project was sourced from the Reserve Bank of India (RBI)'s official website.

+[Click here to access the dataset] (https://www.rbi.org.in/Scripts/BS_PressReleaseDisplay.aspx?prid=49901)

 ### 📊 Objective
 Efficiently forecasting ATM cash withdrawals is crucial for optimal currency logistics.
 This project aims to: